WWE Experience: History

 When WWE programming moved to the USA Network during September 2005, WWE Experience was cancelled in America to later be replaced with AM Raw, but the show continued to be produced for overseas audiences.
 The filming was moved to the WWE studios in Stamford, Connecticut following reports that Grisham hated to film in the rain.
 Ivory was released from WWE a few weeks before the cancellation of the show in the United States.
 In July 2006, Todd Grisham was replaced as host by Josh Mathews, and no clear reason for Grisham's replacement was confirmed despite Mathews reportedly saying, "No reason, Todd's gone, [Josh is] here, deal with it".
 After Josh Mathews became a commentator on ECW, he was replaced by Jack Korpela.
 In November 2011, following Korpela's departure from the WWE, he was replaced by Matt Striker.
 In late 2012, Striker welcomed Renee Young as co-host, and following Striker leaving the WWE in early 2013, Young remained as the sole presenter of the show until she was replaced by Kyle Edwards.
 When Edwards was released in April 2016 he was replaced by Cathy Kelley who was temporarily joined by Corey Graves soon after.

 Experience aired its final episode on the first weekend of January 2020.
 It was confirmed in a tweet by its host Scott Stanford that production would cease on the show, and no further episodes would air.

+The WWE has maintained the Experience trademark after its cancellation.
+As part of its long term agreement with the Kingdom of Saudi Arabia, the WWE opened its first WWE Experience exhibition in Riyadh on February 16, 2024 during the 2023–24 Riyadh Season.